-Kimutai (2003) defines interest rate as the price one pays for using borrowed money (loans).In money - monetary economies money creates claims because it is an asset, store of value as well as a medium of exchange.
+Kimutai (2003) defines interest rate as the price one pays for using borrowed money (loans).
+In money - monetary economies money creates claims because it is an asset, store of value as well as a medium of exchange.
 Therefore, those who lend money expect to be compensated for handing over their claims for the period of the loans to those who borrow money.
 This interest rate also covers the expose to credit risk by lenders.
 Therefore interest rate can be defined as the price lenders expect (and borrowers pay) for exchanging current claims for greater future claims to goods and services.
-Interest rates represent the cost of money.
+This study will take Interest rates to be the cost of borrowing.

-Almost all firms are exposed to interest rate risk, but it can manifest it's self in different ways.
+Almost all firms are exposed to interest rate risk- Interest rate risk is the risk that arises for bond owners from fluctuating interest rates.
+But it can manifest it's self in different ways.
 A proper response to this risk can only come following a full understanding of the context of the firm and its strategy.
 Firms should generate a well thought out key performance indicator (KPI) (Will Spinney, 2010).
-Interest rate risk is the exposure of the firm to changing interest rates, which has four dimensions; what is meant by interest rate risk?
-Always define the concepts.
+Interest rate risk is the exposure of the firm to changing interest rates, which has four dimensions.